nathanc-analytics/warehouse-safety-analysis/README.md

 Lifting and lowering practices demonstrated a statistically significant positive relationship with injury risk.

-Key findings:
+### Results

 * Significant positive relationship
 * Adjusted R² = 0.1518
 * Positive regression coefficient
 * Hypothesis accepted

-Interpretation:
+### Interpretation

-Unsafe lifting practices increase the likelihood of workplace injuries.
+Unsafe lifting and lowering practices increase the likelihood of workplace injuries.

 ---

 ## Dock Safety

-Dock safety showed a positive but weaker relationship with injury risk.
+Dock safety demonstrated a weaker but positive relationship with injury risk.

-Key findings:
+### Results

 * Positive regression coefficient
 * Mixed statistical evidence
 * Hypothesis not fully supported

-Interpretation:
+### Interpretation

 Additional research may be necessary to better understand the impact of dock safety on workplace injuries.